jbech-linaro/optee_docs/general/disclosure.rst

 to do it under the conditions mentioned below.
 It might seem like a long list, but we hope that it won't scare people away from reporting issues.
 It's mostly common sense and also aims to rule out questions that otherwise might come to mind.
-In short it by default gives the core team and Linaro the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.
+In short, the rules by default gives the core team and Linaro the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.

     1. If nothing else has been agreed between the reporter and the core team and Linaro, then the rules and information as stated on this page